ngermeau/8bits-cpu/readme.md

-# Naive 8 Bits CPU Simulator And Assembler
+# Candid 8 Bits CPU Simulator And Assembler

 For fun and to explain my 9 years old how a cpu basically work.